-Oro application uses the database to store application data and uses Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
-That enables out of the box support of various databases enabled by Doctrine.
+Oro application uses the database to store application data and uses the Doctrine database abstraction layer (DBAL) and object-relational mapper (ORM) to interact with the database.
+That enables out-of-the-box support of various databases enabled by Doctrine.
 On top of that, in the Oro application, Doctrine capabilities are extended with additional database functions in the Oro Doctrine Extensions library.
-Currently the extended functions are supported for MySQL and PostgreSQL databases only.
+Currently, the extended functions are supported for PostgreSQL database only.

 For implementation details, see Database System Component topic for more information about the database component.